-We make every effort to provide a safe and secure campus.
-Safety and Security Officers are on duty 24 hours per day, 365 days a year.
+Our mission is to provide a safe and secure campus.
 The University is in compliance with all federal regulations as they relate to crime statistics reporting.

-Information concerning sexual offenders or predators, as required under the Jacob Wetterling Crimes Against Children and Sexually Violent Offenders Registration Act, can be accessed at the Arizona Department of Public Safety Sex Offender Information Website.
+As required under the Jacob Wetterling Crimes Against Children and Sexually Violent Offenders Registration Act, information concerning sexual offenders or predators can be accessed at the Arizona Department of Public Safety sex offender information website.

 The address for Embry-Riddle Aeronautical University is 3700 Willow Creek Road, Prescott, AZ, 86301.